Genetic pollution: Crops

 Crops refer to groups of plants grown for consumption.
-Despite domestication over many years, these plants are not so far removed from their wild relatives that they could reproduce if brought together.
+Despite domestication over many years, these plants are not so far removed from their wild relatives that they couldn't reproduce if brought together.
 Many crops are still grown in the areas they originated and gene flow between crops and wild relatives impacts the evolution of wild populations.
 Farmers can avoid reproduction between the different populations by timing their planting of crops so that crops are not flowering when wild relatives would be.
 Domesticated crops have been changed through artificial selection and genetic engineering.
 The genetic make-ups of many crops is different from those of their wild relatives, but the closer they grow to one another the more likely they are to share genes through pollen.
 Gene flow persists between crops and wild counterparts.

 Genetically engineered organisms

 Genetically engineered organisms are genetically modified in a laboratory, and therefore distinct from those that were bred through artificial selection.
 In the fields of agriculture, agroforestry and animal husbandry, genetic pollution is being used to describe gene flows between GE species and wild relatives.

 An early use of the term "genetic pollution" in this later sense appears in a wide-ranging review of the potential ecological effects of genetic engineering in The Ecologist magazine in July 1989.
 It was also popularized by environmentalist Jeremy Rifkin in his 1998 book The Biotech Century.
 While intentional crossbreeding between two genetically distinct varieties is described as hybridization with the subsequent introgression of genes, Rifkin, who had played a leading role in the ethical debate for over a decade before, used genetic pollution to describe what he considered to be problems that might occur due to the unintentional process of (modernly) genetically modified organisms (GMOs) dispersing their genes into the natural environment by breeding with wild plants or animals.

 Concerns about negative consequences from gene flow between genetically engineered organisms and wild populations are valid.
 Most corn and soybean crops grown in the midwestern USA are genetically modified.
 There are corn and soybean varieties that are resistant to herbicides like glyphosate and corn that produces neonicotinoid pesticide within all of its tissues.
 These genetic modifications are meant to increase yields of crops but there is little evidence that yields actually increase.
 While scientists are concerned genetically engineered organisms can have negative effects on surrounding plant and animal communities, the risk of gene flow between genetically engineered organisms and wild populations is yet another concern.
 Many farmed crops may be weed resistant and reproduce with wild relatives.
 More research is necessary to understand how much gene flow between genetically engineered crops and wild populations occurs, and the impacts of genetic mixing.